zurie/LogicX-Push2/README.md

 Here are some notes about how to use LogicX-Push2:

+* Arrow Keys are mapped to physical arrow keys on keyboard.
+* Press `Scale` button to change scales, collapse scales.
+Use < > buttons or rotary encoder knob to cycle through scales.
+* Outside of `Scale` mode, you can still press `Shift` + `Scale` to collapse or uncollapse a scale outside the menu.
 * Press `Note` button to toggle between rhythmic/melodic layouts.
 * Use `Ocateve up` and `Octave down` buttons to change octaves.
 * Press `Shift + Accent` button to toggle between pitch bend/modulation wheel modes for the touchstrip.
-* Press `Add Track` button to cycle through instruments 1-8 / 9-16 / 17-24.
 * Press `Accent` button to activate fixed velocity mode (all notes will be triggered with full 127 velocity).
 * Press `Setup` button several times to cycle through configuration pages where you'll find options to:
     * Set MIDI out device and channel